JoshLovesFun/Gribber/README.md

 2. **Extracting Data:**
    - After downloading, Gribber can processes the data to extract the relevant information.
    - It focuses on the specific model levels and variables you are interested in, making the data ready for analysis.

+**How to run Gribber:**

+1. First we need to install the required packages.
+Sometimes it is difficult to install these packages, especially on Windows.

+   Right now, the easiest way to install all the required packages and dependencies is with Conda from conda-forge.

+   This command will install herbie-data and eccodes (the hardest packages to install):
+   `conda install -c conda-forge herbie-data`

+   Both herbie-data and eccodes are absolutely essential and there is no path forward without these packages.
+An optional package is wgrib2.
+This package is not currently used by Gribber, but I would like it to be used in the future.
+This package might be very difficult to install on Windows.
+2. Now that the packages are installed, run the program from the main.py file.
+Don't worry about updating the code now.
+We will do that later.
+After running the program, execution will likely fail as expected.
+However, this step generates the default config.toml file.
+On Windows, it will be here: C:\Users\<YourUsername>\.config\herbie

+   On Linux it will be in the home directory:

+   ~/.config/herbie/config.toml

+   You can edit this file as needed.
+Right now, Gribber is only designed to handle HRRR data.
+We really want it to be able to handle RRFS data.
+3. Now we only need to modify the code in the input file.
+Maybe later we can fix this, so we only need to modify the control.txt file.
+We just need to change 2 variables: